DimaSheiko/apep-docs/docs/framework/conditions/class.md

 #### Parameters

--   `totem`(string): The spell ID or name of the totem to check the duration for.
+-   `totem` (STRING or NUMBER): The spell ID or name of the totem to check the duration for.

 #### Returns `NUMBER`

--   The remaining duration of the specified totem in seconds, or 0 if the totem is not found.
+-   The remaining duration of the specified totem in seconds, or 0 if the totem is not active.

 #### _Example:_

 === "DSL"

     ```lua
-    {ACTION, "totem(Mana Spring Totem IV).duration < 0.5"},
+    {ACTION, "totem(Mana Spring Totem).duration < 0.5"},
     ```

 === "Lua Code"

     ```lua
-    _A.DSL:Get("totem.duration")(_, "Mana Spring Totem IV") < 0.5
+    _A.DSL:Get("totem.duration")(_, "Mana Spring Totem") < 0.5
     ```

 === "Lua Mode"

     ```lua
-    PLAYER:TotemDuration("Mana Spring Totem IV") < 0.5
+    PLAYER:TotemDuration("Mana Spring Totem") < 0.5
     ```

 ---